pridit-a2oa/docker-arma2oaserver-wine/README.md

 Once authenticated you will be presented with a prompt inside the container.

+> [!WARNING]
+> Due to quirks with either the package or SteamCMD, the download process may erroneously fail and in such cases the following commands must be executed repeatedly to complete.

 To download Arma 2: Operation Arrowhead content:

 ```bash